-the design and implementation of custom hardware accelerators: Integration of co-processors, ISA customization in soft-processor systems, design of customized HW/SW interfaces. the optimizing of design metrics using HW/SW co-design approaches. - High-Level-Synthesis: Algorithm and interface synthesis, design evaluation and optimization.
+the design and implementation of custom hardware accelerators: Integration of co-processors, ISA customization in soft-processor systems, design of customized HW/SW interfaces. the optimizing of design metrics using HW/SW co-design approaches.
+High-Level-Synthesis: Algorithm and interface synthesis, design evaluation and optimization.
 FPGA-based System on Chip Design - Lab The lab focuses on teaching practical skills related to FPGA based SoC design using C and SystemVerilog: Design and implementation of custom hardware accelerators (Co-Processors, ISA extensions).
 HW/SW integration of custom accelerators into existing FPGA based SoC architectures followed by profiling and benchmarking of the respective solutions.
-Learning Outcome / Competencies to understand: - the structure of SoC FPGAs and their role in the design of modern electronic systems. the tools and methodologies for FPGA-based SoC design. - the basic principles of hardware/software co-design and co-verification. to apply: the gained knowledge to partition simple software programs into dedicated hard- and software components. - the gained knowledge to analyse existing HW/SW architectures, to identify possible performance bottlenecks and to optimize them by finding the optimal HW/SW mapping. - the gained knowledge to optimize existing HW/SW architectures by transformations on hardware and software components. - the gained knowledge to evaluate the implementation results (e.g. timing, resource usage, power consumption) and correlate them with the corresponding high level design. to transfer: the patterns and methodologies to application specific design issues in order to find optimal FPGA SoC HW/SW solutions with respect to performance, power or resource constraints.
-Course Organization and Structure lecture (V) / laboratory (L) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
-3 SWS V / 0.5 (1) SWS L Examination Modalities Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.
+3 Learning Outcome / Competencies • to understand: the structure of SoC FPGAs and their role in the design of modern electronic systems. the solution of soc PPGAs and their role in the design of modern electronic systems. the tools and methodologies for FPGA-based SoC design. the basic principles of hardware/software co-design and co-verification. to apply: - the gained knowledge to partition simple software programs into dedicated hard- and software components. - the gained knowledge to analyse existing HW/SW architectures, to identify possible perfor- mance bottlenecks and to optimize them by finding the optimal HW/SW mapping. - the gained knowledge to optimize existing HW/SW architectures by transformations on hard- ware and software components. the gained knowledge to evaluate the implementation results (e.g. timing, resource usage, power consumption) and correlate them with the corresponding high level design. to transfer: the patterns and methodologies to application specific design issues in order to find optimal FPGA SoC HW/SW solutions with respect to performance, power or resource constraints.
+4 Course Organization and Structure lecture (V) / laboratory (L) 5 Credits and Workload J 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
+3 SWS V / 0.5 (1) SWS L 6 Examination Modalities Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.
 Successful fulfilment of prerequisites are measured by: Lab attendance Lab entry test Lab progress 25% of the module grade is obtained by the laboratory.
-25% of the module grade is obtained by the laboratory.
-Examination Type: Written exam covering the complete content of the module at the end of the semes-
+Examination Type: Written exam covering the complete content of the module at the end of the semes- ter.
+A make-up exam will be offered during the following semester.
+Examination Duration: 90 minutes

 7 Necessary Prerequisites None 8 Recommended Prerequisites None 9 Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
 10 Applicability /Utilization This module is applicable for the major Embedded Systems and Microelectronics.
-11 Literature The following literature material will be provided: - Electronic Script - Laboratory Workbook Further literature recommendations will be provided during the lecture.
+11 Literature The following literature material will be provided: - Electronic lecture notes - Laboratory Workbook Further literature recommendations will be provided during the lecture.